medikoo/cjs-vs-amd-benchmark/README.md

 It's basic benchmark that compares speed of both systems when used in development mode.

+Main point is to prove that on request server-side generation of bundle is not necessarily slower than loading modules asynchronously from the browser, it's actually opposite and difference can be significant.

+Still, I have no intention in diminishing importance of lazy loading, I just want to show it's not effective approach on as low level as one JavaScript module.

 AMD modules are loaded with [RequireJS](http://requirejs.org/) and CommonJS modules are bundled on request with [Webmake](https://github.com/medikoo/modules-webmake#modules-webmake).

-There's no prebuild step, __in both cases modules are loaded on request__.
+There's no prebuild step, __in both cases modules are loaded/bundled on request__.
 In case of AMD, they're loaded asynchronously in a browser.
 In case of CJS when request occurs they're read from filesystem, bundled and served in one file.

 To see fair results (adequate to your development environment) **benchmark needs to be installed and launched locally**.
 Still, you can also check it working at [medyk.org:3700](http://medyk.org:3700/), but mind that it's not the result you'll get on _localhost_.